Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Buy for workflow, not feature count.
 A field tool that saves one tap but breaks note sync creates admin debt.
 A CRM with pretty reports and weak mobile usability gets ignored by reps who are trying to stay on schedule in parking lots, job sites, and lobbies.

-Routing is not an ops side issue.
-It sets the ceiling on revenue per rep. Stronger route design can raise daily visit volume without adding headcount.
-That matters because field sales runs on at‑bats.
-If a rep burns two hours bouncing across town between low‑value stops, you are not watching hustle.
-You are watching margin disappear.
+Routing is not an ops side issue; it sets the ceiling on revenue per rep. Stronger route design can raise daily visit volume without adding headcount.
+If a rep spends two hours bouncing between low‑value stops, you are watching margin disappear.

-Good route tech does three things well.
-It clusters nearby opportunities, reprioritizes the day when cancellations hit, and gives managers a live view of whether the plan survives first contact with reality.
+Good route tech does three things well: clusters nearby opportunities, reprioritizes the day when cancellations hit, and gives managers a live view of whether the plan survives first contact with reality.

 The best field teams close work on‑site.
-They do not rely on “I’ll send it later.”
-HeyDan’s field sales article explains that mobile workflows tied to proposal delivery and e‑signature can shorten sales cycles and improve close rates.
-That lines up with what strong operators already know.
-Once the rep leaves, urgency drops, extra stakeholders appear, and the deal gets harder.
+They don’t rely on “I’ll send it later.”
+Mobile workflows tied to proposal delivery and e‑signature can shorten sales cycles and improve close rates.
 If the rep can configure the offer, show terms clearly, capture signatures, and log the outcome from one device, you remove delay from the part of the process where delay does the most damage.

 What a Practical Stack Looks Like

-For many teams, the right setup is simple.
-CRM.
-Route layer.
-Mobile presentation and quoting.
-E‑signature.
-In some industries, you also need checklists, photo capture, and location verification because the visit itself must be documented, not just the opportunity.
+For many teams, the right setup is simple: CRM, route layer, mobile quoting, and e‑signature.
+In some industries you also need checklists, photo capture, and location verification because the visit itself must be documented, not just the opportunity.
+Explore options with a view to unified mobile workflows, since switching between five disconnected apps kills adoption.

 FAQs